kelvn-dev/documentation-hub/interview-preparation/system-design.md

 - Blue-Green: Maintain 2 similar environment but different code version, for example Blue with old version and Green with new version.
 After being tested thoroughly, we can update load balancer or api gateway to route traffic to Green
 - Rolling update: Update each instance until the whole cluster use same new version.
 This save resource as it does not need to maintain 2 env like Blue-Green.
 Popular like k8s behavior, update image and k8s will gradually replace old pod with new pod
-- Others: Canary, AB testing, ...
+- Others: Canary (release the new version to a small percentage of users first), Recreate (Low complexity but have down time), ...

 ## Caching strategy